Skip to Content

 • source - an object with either url (for remote specs), path (for local specs) or object (for inline specs).
 The url variant can also be extended with fallback property, that points to a local file path to be used when the remote URL is not reachable.

-• getMethodName - a string or a function that defines how the method names are generated.
+• getMethodName - a string or a function that defines how the method names are going to be generated.
 The string can be nestjs-operation-id, described at NestJS page, camel-case-operation-id that converts operationId to camel case (get_users will turn into getUsers), or auto that generates method names automatically from operationId or based on HTTP method and path if operationId isn’t suitable or isn’t set.

 • apiRoot (optional) - a string that defines the root URL of the API, that can be overridden by passing apiRoot option to each method.
 Required when servers property is not defined in the OAS document.